 It does not seem to be God’s nature to enjoy [or show reason to execute] never-ending punishment, He seems to rather get rid of wickedness at once – as in the flood, Sodom and Gomorrah, and so on.
 God is not sadistic; He is slow to anger and quick to forgive.
 As the One untouchable Holy God He is Righteousness yes, but He is a Father Who’s grace and mercy endures forever.
 The past reality of recurring wickedness (due to man’s misused authority [dominion handed to a destroyer out of distrust towards God, rebellion – Js 4:7], will be demolished once for all, after Jesus has dealt with it in His final judgement (Jn 5:21-23).
 There will be destruction, and it will only be applicable to the ungodly people (2 Pet 3:7b), and to false teachings and religion (Rev 21:8; 1 Jn 2:4; Mt 7:19-23; and so on).

 God is Love (1 Jn 4:8).
-God is not a manipulator or a sadist, as many propagate (to manipulate people through fear, refer to the papers such as “Church”, “Christian suffering”, “Who by fire” and “The Gospel”).
+God is not a manipulator or a sadist, as many propagate (to manipulate people through fear, refer to the meditations such as “Church”, “Christian suffering”, “Who by fire” and “The Gospel”).
 Even man has in his legal system a principle such as double jeopardy (non bis in idem) that declares it unfair to punish someone more than once for the same wrong done.
 Man also stipulates a limit to the force necessary that would count as sufficient to cease unwanted action/behaviour [superior than mere retaliatory punishment] and what more than this would account as excessive force [that would also be wrong].
 Remember that God [yes, of Ex 3:14] gave man a free will and by implication will never remove that same will and ability to choose perfectly free from extortion or blackmail.
 For those who think God will perpetually and eternally torture [burn] unbelievers in fire without them being [eventually] killed by it, must believe that God will do this by working some kind of special eternal miracle for every individual unbeliever to have them [barely?] survive torture for all eternity!
-This is hard to reconcile with a perfect God of Love (refer to paper God = Love).
+This is hard to reconcile with a perfect God of Love (refer to meditation God is Love).
 No, even Rev 21:8 implies there is a (second) final and complete and utter absolute destruction [death].
 The first would have been the choice to not believe and accept God’s grace (Jn 1:12,13,17; 3:3, 16-21; 16:9) and the second then the final annihilation by choice in that such an unbeliever will merely cease to exist when not receiving the salvation and eternal life Jesus paid for with His blood.
 Hell is therefore unlikely (pardon the pun) to be a place designed by God for eternal [never ceasing] punishment as if elements or aspects of insecurity or a sadistic nature can be found in God [Love], because God [Love] gave us all the same amount and level of perfectly free choice in our will – it is not false.
 We simply have a choice between everlasting (and eternal – see “The Testimony”!) life by trust in God’s Word (Jn 1:14;16:9) and thus a true choice to cease to exist when our bodies gives in/out.
 Hell is hence improbable to be a retaliatory measure, especially without a final settled conclusion.
-Refer to the paper “The will of man and the will of God” for more on God’s will and His expression of His Perfect Love.
+Refer to the meditation “The will of man and the will of God” for more on God’s will and His expression of His Perfect Love.

 Where and when comes this end to wickedness?